 Present: Chris Brown, Tammi Bradley, Father Mike, Aaron Heiss, Janet Shilling, Molly Frye, Father Edward, Josh Smith

-Approval of Minutes: approved as read
+Approval of Minutes: approved as read.

 Absent: Elizabeth Tokodi, Matt Krason, Bri Moore, Vince Black

 Boosters: Tammi Reported.
 They are about to award the scholarships this week.
 And first year meeting is this evening.
 Our only middle school sport is Volleyball, and the rest are being farmed out to their local schools.
 We need to prioritize getting coaches on board for the in-school sports.